Cervia: Town information

 Nowadays Cervia is a seaside resort on the Adriatic Riviera thanks to its 9 km shore characterised by sandy beaches.

 Unlike its neighbour Cesenatico, the buildings are subject to strict urban regulations, favouring the conservation of the pine forest and green areas between each new construction.

 Cervia has a large pine forest of about 260 hectares, which includes the areas of Milano Marittima, Cervia, Pinarella and Tagliata.
 A project with the local authority of ARPA is active for the control of water, at various points between the beach in Milano Marittima and that of Pinarella.
 The results show that the water quality was good enough to secure the blue flag of the Foundation for Environmental Education for nine consecutive year (from 1997).
 The levels of these wastewaters have been excellent in recent years, except for some small survey of 2002 and 2004 that triggered the alarm but were soon mitigated and brought within the required range.

 House prices in Cervia ranked second highest in the Emilia Romagna region in a 2009 research, only after Bologna.
 With the development of the neighbourhood Milano Marittima, the presence of nightclubs and outdoor dances were banned from the centre of Cervia, in order to respect the comfort of residents and tourists.

-In Cervia, there are several cycling routes.
-In fact, the city is also famous for its large number of bicycles around the town, especially during summer.

-It is heavily influenced by the presence of sports, art, and cuisine.

 Cervia was Italy's first city to host an IRONMAN Triathlon, drawing world-class athletes from all over the world.

-Tortelli verdi is a typical food in Cervia.